 - Sample majors.
 Enroll in courses from possible majors during your first two years while fulfilling core requirements.

 - Immerse yourself.
 Attend relevant campus lectures.
 Go to Career Services seminars, including alumni panels.

 - Explore careers and industries.
+Vault/Firsthand in Handshake has loads of information on careers, companies and professions.
 Discover what jobs match with your skills and personality, browse careers by industry and obtain general information about various sectors.

 Evaluate and Decide

 - Review.
 Consider what you have learned from self-assessment and research.